 What are CVC words?

-CVC stands for consonant- vowel- consonant, so and word such as map, cat is CVC.
-We also talk about CCVC words such as clip, stop.
+CVC stands for consonant- vowel- consonant.
+Examples of CVC words are map, cat, cap, tin, pot, rat, sat, tip etc. We also talk about CCVC words such as clip, stop.

 What are tricky words?